XYao2021/DEFD/README.md

 # DEFD Codes
-The official Pytorch code for DEFD-SGD algorithm.
-These codes only use for experiments in paper "Compressed Decentralized Learning With Error Feedback Under Data Heterogeneity" for ICLR 2025.
+The official Pytorch code for Discounted Error Feedback Decentralized Parallel Stochastic Gradeinet Descent (DEFD) algorithm.
+These codes only use for experiments in paper "Compressed Decentralized Learning With Error Feedback Under Data Heterogeneity" for ICML 2025.

 # Python Libraries
 The required libraries can be found in "requirements.txt"